billionri/Personal-Docs/my_temporary_theory.md

 This was always a danger sign

-Missed communications and I don't bitches and been silent and lonely and less graph impacted sins for and red disease and motki graphs and money victory reason: ethics
+Missed communications and I don't bitches and been silent, fatherly money and lonely and less graph impacted sins for and red disease and motki graphs and money victory reason: ethics

 Weakness: write,